Seyyed-Reza-Mashhadi/Tableau-Project_Grocery-Sales/README.md

 ## 💡 Objectives

 Unlike the Power BI dashboard, which had explicit business-analysis goals, this Tableau project has slightly different objectives:
-- Showcase the use of **Tableau Prep Builder** for ETL workflows
+- **Explore Tableau Prep Builder** and demonstrate its use for ETL workflows
+- **Build an interactive Tableau dashboard**:
-- Compare Tableau and Power BI dashboards by replicating the homepage dashboard in Tableau
+  - Replicating the Power BI homepage dashboard to enable direct comparison between the two tools
-- Explore Tableau features such as navigation buttons, interactive filters, and cross-dashboard linking
+  - Highlight features such as navigation buttons, interactive filters, and cross-dashboard linking

 ## 🛠️ Data Preparation with Tableau Prep Builder